 - 3. A Member State which duly considers that a foreign direct investment in its territory is likely to affect its security or public order may request the Commission to issue an opinion, or other Member States to provide comments. - 4.
 The comments referred to in paragraph 1 and the opinions referred to in paragraph 2 shall be duly justified. - 5.
-Where the Commission or a Member State consider that a foreign direct investment which is not undergoing screening is likely to affect security or public order as referred to in paragraphs 1 and 2, it may request from the Member State where the foreign direct investment is planned or has been completed the information referred to in Article 9.
+Where a Member State or the Commission considers that a foreign direct investment which is not undergoing screening is likely to affect security or public order as referred to in paragraph 1 or 2, it may request from the Member State where the foreign direct investment is planned or has been completed the information referred to in Article 9.